Kolsky Q models

+In seismology, the Kolsky Q models are mathematical Q models developed by Herbert Kolsky to describe how seismic waves lose energy and change speed as they travel through the Earth, widely used in seismic data processing.
+The basic Kolsky model, introduced in Kolsky’s 1963 book Stress Waves in Solids, is favored for its simplicity but doesn’t fully meet key physics standards, such as the minimum phase criterion or the Kramers-Kronig relations.
+The modified Kolsky model, later detailed in Yong-Xiong Wang’s 2008 book Seismic Inverse Q Filtering, improves accuracy by better representing velocity dispersion within seismic frequency ranges.
+These models help geophysicists analyze subsurface properties by measuring the Q factor (how much energy waves lose).

 Basic

 The theoretical background for mathematical Q models can be found in the Wikipedia article: Mathematical Q models.
 Here we found a function K(w) we can call a propagation constant in line with Futterman.

 k(w) can be linked to the phase velocity of the seismic wave with the formula:

 To obtain a solution that can be applied to seismic k(w) must be connected to a function that represent the way the seismic wave propagates in the seismic media.
 This functions can be regarded as a Q-model.

 In his outline Wang calls the Kolsky-Futterman model the Kolsky model.
 The model assumes the attenuation α(w) to be strictly linear with frequency over the range of measurement:

 And defines the phase velocity as: